jekyll/jekyll/site/_docs/installation.md

   <h5>Installing Xcode Command-Line Tools</h5>
   <p>
-    If you run into issues installing Jekyll's dependencies which make use of native extensions and are using Mac OS X, you will need to install Xcode and the Command-Line Tools it ships with.
+    If you run into issues installing Jekyll's dependencies which make use of native extensions and are using macOS, you will need to install Xcode and the Command-Line Tools it ships with.
 Download in
     <code>Preferences &#8594; Downloads &#8594; Components</code>.
   </p>